NURSERY COMMITTEE 2023

 The Dunshaughlin & Royal Gaels Nursery Pathway

 Nursery is for boys and girls aged 4, 5 and 6 years.
-Please note children must be already four by 1st January of the year Nursery will take place.
+Please note children must be four on or before the 31st of march 2023.

 After completing Nursery, boys will move to a boys Under 7 team in the GAA club and the girls will move to an U7 girls team in our Ladies section(LGFA).
 Boys and girls play on separate teams from U7 onwards.

 Nursery is a 2 year programme and for this reason children stay 2 years with Nursery.

 Nursery Training takes place every Friday between 6pm – 7pm.

 - What months of the year do Nursery train?